 MASS Mr. Eric Conti, Superintendent, Burlington Public Schools

 MASC Mr. George O'Hare, School Committee, Greater Lowell Tech

-At-Large Dr. Robert Pritchett, Coach, Needham High School Ms. Amy Daniels, Boston Public Schools
+At-Large Dr. Robert Pritchett, Coach, Needham High School Ms. Amy Daniels, Senior Programs and Operations Coordinator, Boston Public Schools

 October 4, 2018 - 9:30am